 - Interpreting the simulation to see how address balances are shifting.

 While transaction simulation is a powerful technique, simulating quickly and at scale is a challenge for even the most well-resourced teams.
 Keep this in mind as you consider incorporating real-time transaction simulation into your protocol operations and/or trading strategy.

 Ethereum is a public blockchain network where each participant has visibility into what has happened and what is about to happen.
 Except in the case of internal transactions.
 Sophisticated teams leverage the techniques detailed above to see into the future, while others are left in the dark.
 We at Blocknative are committed to leveling the playing field in all matters relating to the mempool – including these.

-We have launched Simulation Platform to make transaction simulation accessible to every Ethereum ecosystem participant.
-Simulation Platform computes and summarizes the likely results of every marketable pending transaction against the current state of the chain – in real-time, at scale, and with low latency.
+We have launched our Simulation Platform to make transaction simulation accessible to every Ethereum ecosystem participant.
+Our Ethereum Simulation Platform computes and summarizes the likely results of every marketable pending transaction against the current state of the chain – in real-time, at scale, and with low latency.
 You can go hands-on with Simulation Platform in Mempool Explorer today.

 Connect with us on Twitter @Blocknative or join our Discord Community to be the first to know when we publish new research and announce new functionality.

 Blocknative's proven & powerful enterprise-grade infrastructure makes it easy for builders and traders to work with mempool data.Start for free